capprogram/2021bootcamp/basic_data_analysis_tutorial/python-data-analysis.md

 5. [AstroML](http://www.astroml.org/modules/classes.html)

 Moreover, there are thousands of other python libraries we will not be using -- someday you may create your own library!

+### Logging Your Work
+Now that you've seen the basics, let's start recording your work.
+To do this, you should paste all your successful commands from the History or Console window into the Editor window, where they will become a program (sequence of commands).
+Paste in the output from your successful commands, inserting a `#` comment character before each line of output so that python does not try to interpret the output as a command.
+The program file in the Editor window will initially be labeled `.temp.py` but you should save it under the new name `tutorialanswers_yournamehere.py` in a different folder that you will use for all your python files.
+Also put a comment at the top with your name and date.
+Now you can check your answers by saving and running your program with the `Save` (disk icon) and `Run` (green play arrow icon) buttons at the top of Spyder.

+At last, it's time to show off your new python skills "for the record."

+1. Using `arange`, create an array called `myarray` that has the same length as the number of letters in your last name and counts up from 1.
+2. Create a second array that is the square root of the first.
+Call the second array `rootarray`.
+How many elements are in `rootarray`?
+If it's not the same as the number of letters in your last name, you have a problem.
+3. Compute myarray divided by rootarray.
+You can name the result `ratio`.
+Careful!
+Check that myarray has more than one element.
+If it doesn't have the same number of elements as the number of letters in your last name, go back and review the section on `Simple Math` above.
+4. Multiply ratio times rootarray.
+Does the result make sense?
+5. Add a comment to your program file to answer the question from (4), i.e. explain why the result makes sense.

+The final version of your program file should contain only successful commands and their output (as comments).